rishabh2d/ECS/README.md

 # Misc.
 Challenge Problems
-The description of every problem is given at the top of every C-file. <br />
+The description for every problem is given as a commented at the top of every file. <br />